Sound of Change

 Island Deaf and Hard of Hearing Centre (IDHHC) established the Sound of Change Initiative in 2016, a service designed to provide free hearing assessments, refurbished hearing aids and communication devices to vulnerable and at-risk populations including low-income seniors and adults.

-IDHHC employs two clinical Registered Audiologists to perform hearing assessments, hearing aid fittings and recommendations for other assistive devices.
-Additionally, clients then also have a personalized communication plan developed for them consisting of hearing rehabilitation services.
+IDHHC employs two clinical Registered Audiologists to perform full hearing assessments, hearing aid fittings and recommendations for communication devices.
+Additionally, clients also have a personalized communication plan developed for them consisting of hearing rehabilitation services.
 Working together, the IDHHC team along with other service providers will work with individuals and families to support healthy communication options to those that need it most.

 We are grateful for the support and partnership for this initiative from: